 About the course

-Students are empowered to develop their own artistic vision, as well as their capacity for leadership within the cultural, performance and academic communities.
+In small groups, you will engage in specialised study and practice in voice, speech and text.
+You will be empowered to develop your own artistic vision, as well as your capacity for leadership within the cultural, performance and academic communities.

 The duration of the course is 15 months fulltime and comprises six subjects with a total of 180 credit points.